Exeter-Diabetes/CPRD-depression-cohort/README.md

 # CPRD depression cohort
 **NOTE:** This GitHub is currently under development.
 While all code is present, there may be substantial changes to definitions at the descretion of the author.

-For further information, please contact:
+For further information, please contact: \n
-Dr. Dale Handley
+Dr. Dale Handley \n
-Social, Genetic, and Developmental Psychiatry Centre King's College London dale.handley@kcl.ac.uk
+Social, Genetic, and Developmental Psychiatry Centre \n King's College London \n dale.handley@kcl.ac.uk

 ## Cohort definition